lilskywalkr/lego-bricks-recognition/README.md

 # lego-bricks-recognition

-A program that detects on a video lego bricks on a white background and displays their colors
+A program that detects in a video lego bricks on a white background and displays their colors